Kings vs. Pelicans Player Props Betting Odds

 |AST

-- The 24.5 points prop bet over/under set for Zion Williamson on Monday is 1.0 more than his scoring average on the season (23.5).
+- Zion Williamson's 23.5 points per game average is 2.0 less than Wednesday's over/under.

-- He has averaged 0.5 fewer rebounds per game (six) than his prop bet total in Monday's game (6.5).
+- He has grabbed six rebounds per game, 0.5 fewer than his prop bet in Wednesday's game (6.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.